Composition is about technique, not rules. It’s now time in this series to explain what the techniques are and when to employ them

 These are techniques that I have picked up over the years and wished that people had told me way back then in the way that I will be telling you in these posts.

-Of course, the ‘rule of thirds’ will also be explained, and I will also discuss why it is not really a rule or technique.
+Of course, the ‘rule of thirds’ will also be explained, and I will also discuss why it is not really a rule.

 Later I will dig deeper and write about what I consider to be the most important and effective compositional components, such as lines and geometry, symmetry, layering and depth